 Clean sans-serif type with a left-aligned header and quietly bold section rules.
 Designed for engineers, designers, and PMs at startups.

-Use this template → ATS-firstCompact
+Use this template → Clean & denseCompact

 Use this template → Senior & leadershipExecutive